 Nothing was left outside of humanity’s control.
 Adam had it all, until he sinned and lost it.
 As a result, “at present, we don’t yet see everything in ongoing subjection to him, BUT we see Him who for a little while was made lower than the angels, namely Jesus crowned with glory and honor because of the suffering of death, so that by the grace of God He might taste death for everyone” (Hebrews 2:8b-9).

 Why would Jesus come and do this?
 Why would he cram his deity into a conceived human being in the womb?
-Why would he be born, endure the discomforts and pains of life in a human body, grow to manhood, live an entirely sacrificial life, and then die a gruesome death?Why would Jesus come and do this?
-Why would he be born, grow to manhood, live a sacrificial life, and die a gruesome death?
+Why would he be born, endure the discomforts and pains of life in a human body, grow to manhood, live an entirely sacrificial life, and then die a gruesome death?Why would Jesus do this?
+Why would he be born, live a sacrificial life, and die a gruesome death?
 Why?
-Because he loves broken girls and boys, men and women.
+Because he loves broken and wounded human beings and wants to comfort us, heal us, and make us his own.
 Click To Tweet

 Why?
-Because he loves broken girls and boys, men and women, wounded human beings.
+Because he loves broken and wounded human beings, all of us in all of our sin, and wants to comfort us, heal us, and make us his own.
 Love impelled him to act, to do something to pay for our sins and to draw us to himself.
 God is love.
 The gift of his Son is proof.
 He became human to become a member of our family and to bring us back to God.

 10 For it was fitting that he, for whom and by whom all things exist, in bringing many sons to glory, should make the founder of their salvation perfect through suffering.
 11 For he who sanctifies and those who are sanctified all have one source.
 That is why he is not ashamed to call them brothers (Hebrews 2:10-11 ESV).